digitalcolony/neil-rogers-org/src/content/stories/worst-hunger-strike-ever.md

 Contrasts the 4 guys barely awake, needing a shave, in rumpled clothes they slept in.. with the 3 gringos in faded Guy Harvey type tshirts, worn and pitted with old baseball caps faded pastel by the sun.
 A few more hunger strikers showed up out of the blue and sat down on the curb.

 We put out this HUGE spread..
-2 trays of Cuban sammys.. two trays of assorted pastelitos , two huge containers of coffee… napkins, plates, coffee cups,,, and me and Reaper and the 3 gringo scarfed.
+2 trays of Cuban sammys.. two trays of assorted pastelitos , two huge containers of coffee… napkins, plates, coffee cups, and me and Reaper and the 3 gringo scarfed.
 I’m on the phone with Rick and Suds schlurping Cuban coffee, and stuffing pastries in my skull…

 “Tell them they’re welcome to eat.”